-Although John McCarthy long advocated the use of higher-order logic for representing common sense reasoning [24], most knowledge representation languages avoid higher-order quantification owing to problems with decidability [14] and theorem-proving efficiency. $\lambda$ -Prolog [27], is a notable exception which achieves efficient unification through assumptions on the flexibility of terms.
-Various authors [11,23] have advocated higher-order logic learning frameworks.
+Although McCarthy (1999) long advocated the use of higher-order logic for representing common sense reasoning, most knowledge representation languages avoid higher-order quantification owing to problems with decidability (Huet 1975) and theorem-proving efficiency. λ -Prolog (Miller 1991), is a notable exception which achieves efficient unification through assumptions on the flexibility of terms.
+Various authors (Feng and Muggleton 1992; Lloyd 2003) have advocated higher-order logic learning frameworks.
 However, to date these approaches have difficulties in incorporation of background knowledge and compatibility with more developed logic programming frameworks.
-Second-order logic clauses are used by Davis and Domingo [5] as templates for rule learning in Markov logic.
+Second-order logic clauses are used by Davis and Domingo (2009) as templates for rule learning in Markov logic.
 Here tractability is achieved by avoiding theorem proving.
-Higher-order rules have also been encoded in first-order Markov Logic [44] to bias learning in tasks involving knowledge extraction from text.
-As a knowledge representation, higher-order datalog (see Section 3), first introduced in [39], has advantages in being both expressive and decidable.
-The NELL language application (Section 5.3) demonstrates that higher-order concepts can be readily and naturally expressed in $H_2^2$ and learned within the MIL framework.
+Higher-order rules have also been encoded in first-order Markov Logic (Sorower et al. 2011) to bias learning in tasks involving knowledge extraction from text.
+As a knowledge representation, higher-order datalog (see Sect.
+3), first introduced in Pahlavi and Muggleton (2012), has advantages in being both expressive and decidable.
+The NELL language application (Sect.
+5.3) demonstrates that higher-order concepts can be readily and naturally expressed in H_2^2 and learned within the MIL framework.

-Relational Reinforcement [10] has been used in the context of learning robot strategies [16,9].
-However, unlike the approach for learning recursive robot strategies described in Section 5.1 the Relational Reinforcement approaches are based on the use of ground instances and do not involve predicate invention to extend the relational vocabulary provided by the user.
-The approach of Pasula and Lang [40] for learning STRIPS-like operators in a relational language is closer to the approach described in Section 5.1, but is restricted to learning non-recursive operators and does not involve predicate invention.
+Relational Reinforcement (Džeroski et al. 2001) has been used in the context of learning robot strategies (Katz et al. 2008; Driessens and Ramon 2003).
+However, unlike the approach for learning recursive robot strategies described in Sect.
+5.1 the Relational Reinforcement approaches are based on the use of ground instances and do not involve predicate invention to extend the relational vocabulary provided by the user.
+The approach of Pasula and Lang (Pasula et al. 2004) for learning STRIPS-like operators in a relational language is closer to the approach described in Sect.
+5.1, but is restricted to learning non-recursive operators and does not involve predicate invention.